- RECOMMENDED WEBSITES FOR COLLEGE EXPLORATION

 View College Websites and Guidebooks - These resources provide a wealth of information about majors and programs offered, activities, campus life and often Virtual Campus Tours.

-Attend Presentations by visiting Admissions Representatives in the Sheldon Career Center - See Ms. Hobart in the Career Center for a calendar of which campuses will be visiting Bear Creek.
-Presentations generally begin in late September and continue through early November.
+Attend Presentations by visiting Admissions Representatives in the Sheldon Career Center - See Mrs. Ochoa in the College & Career Center for a calendar of which campuses will be visiting Bear Creek.

 Schedule Campus Visits - You've heard the old saying, “A picture is worth a thousand words."
 Well, a campus visit is worth a thousand brochures.
 Nothing is better than visiting and walking around a campus to get a feel for it.
 Campus visits are a chance to see the campus and its dorms, libraries, and other facilities in person, talk to admissions officers, observe classes, talk to students about student life (clubs, fraternities, sororities, etc), and much more.
 Visiting may even make you think of needs you didn't know you had.